 As a contributor to the modernization of the African economy, its goals and its vision are long-term and sustainable: investing in structural companies and projects, making its investments mature over the long term, marking time and space by its achievements in terms of making a positive impact on people and businesses.

-With a diversified investment portfolio, Al Mada is currently active in seven main business sectors, either as a reference shareholder or as a co-shareholder.
+With a diversified investment portfolio, Al Mada is today present in 8 main sectors of activity, as a reference shareholder or co-shareholder.

 Al Mada regards banking and financial services as essential levers for macroeconomic and microeconomic growth in Africa.